Last Updated on June 4, 2023 by Dave Farquhar

 With all that done, fold the wires neatly back into the electrical box, position the outlet, and screw the new outlet into the wall.
 If the box or the outlet are loose, here’s how to fix loose electrical outlets.
 It’s not hard.
 You can do that too.
 Then replace the cover plate.

 What if the wiring looks ok but you still have burn marks?
 The outlet went bad.
-Good thing you already replaced it.
-Or if you didn’t, go ahead and replace it.
+That happens.
+That’s a good indicator you need to step up to a higher grade outlet.

 Do electrical outlets go bad?